mehr-it/levi-assets-linker/README.md

     AssetLinker::link($request, $paths, [['webp', 'webp_small', 'webp_large']]);

-If the browser has included 'image/webp' to the request's accept header, the builts "webp_small" and "webp_large" will be sorted first in the builts array.
+If the browser has included 'image/webp' to the request's accept header, the builts "webp_small" and "webp_large" will be sorted first in the builds array.

-If the browser does not indicate webp support, webp builts are removed from the list, **if there are others available**.
+If the browser does not indicate webp support, webp builds are removed from the list, **if there are others available**.